-Construction Activity
+Construction Activity Through 2019

 Residential building permit levels in the Six County Area declined sharply after 2004 falling from 108,322 to 17,932 units in 2009.
-Permit levels have rebounded since 2009 reaching 59,444 in 2017 before declining to 56,400 units in 2018.
-Permit levels are down 11% for the first nine months of 2019 compared to 2018.
+Permit levels rebounded since 2009 reaching 59,444 in 2017 before declining to 56,400 units in 2018.
+Permit levels declined 3.4% in 2019 compared to 2018.
 Multi-family residential permits are the majority in Los Angeles, Orange and San Diego counties while most permits in Riverside and San Bernardino are for single family homes.
 Projected long-term job and population growth will support a much higher level of residential construction than is currently occurring.
 State and regional policies that would make housing easier to build are under discussion.